The project:

 Every member of the Bundestag already has the opportunity to invite 50 people from the electoral district to Berlin three times a year via the Federal Press Office.
 Travel expenses and hotel accommodation are paid for.

-Why shouldn't it also be possible for members of parliament to convene an Electoral District Day once a year?
+Why shouldn't it also be possible for members of parliament to convene a Constituency Day once a year?

 Animierte Grafik sich unterhaltender Personen.